monogon-dev/NetMeta/README.md

 NetMeta is a scalable network observability toolkit optimized for performance.

+Flows are not pre-aggregated and stored with one second resolution.
+This allows for queries in arbitrary dimensions with high-fidelity graphs.

 It captures, aggregates and analyzes events from a variety of data sources:

 * sFlow